microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md

   ![Screenshot showing connecting to the VM using Bastion](./img/bastion_connect.png)

-  > __Note: When using Azure Bastion, the desktop background image is not visible.
+  > __NOTE: When using Azure Bastion, the desktop background image is not visible.
 Therefore some screenshots in this guide may not exactly match your experience if you are connecting to _Agora-Client-VM_ with Azure Bastion.__

 #### Connect using just-in-time access (JIT)